EpicKor.Korea, explained.

 Korea's Rest Problem Is Not Only About Sleep

-The nap competition points to sleep, but the bigger issue is recovery.
+The space-out competition points to stillness, but the bigger issue is recovery.

 Recovery means having time when your body is not performing, your phone is not demanding, and your relationships are not being managed like tasks.
 That can be hard in Korea because the culture is socially dense.
 People often belong to teams, classes, friend groups, family obligations, alumni networks, workplace chats, and hobby circles.
 Those networks can be warm and supportive, but they can also make quiet time feel like withdrawal.